ElliotW1999/Madoff-International-LLC/README.md

 ## Goals
 - Create an application that notifies the user of promising stocks to investigate for discretionary trading
 Features:
-Backend model that calculates price movement of stocks
+Backend model that calculates predicted price movement of stocks
 Descending ranked list of stocks by highest magnitude of price change
+Detailed view on each stock (how it determines the price change prediction) Data visualisations

 - Create an automated portfolio management system that optimizies investment allocation